Uberspace/manual/source/database-mysql.rst

 .. _mysql-ssh-tunnel-using-linux:

-Using Linux, macOS or any other Unix
+Using Linux, macOS, any other Unix, or Windows 10
 ------------------------------------

-On Linux, macOS and practically every other Unix operating system, `OpenSSH <https://www.openssh.com/>`_ comes preinstalled so you can use it out of the box.
+On Linux, macOS and practically every other Unix operating system, as well as Windows 10 since the September 2017 “Fall Creators Update” version, `OpenSSH <https://www.openssh.com/>`_ comes preinstalled so you can use it out of the box.

 This is how you can initiate a SSH connection offering a tunnel for port 3306,